 “You’re such a good girl!” – another one that I can add to my guilty list.
 And although I don’t even think twice about it, apparently I really should — language matters.
 Removing gender labels is such an easy way to make a difference and avoids associating behaviour with gender.

 Colours based on gender are everywhere, from clothing to toys, and even birthday cards.
-I’ve had so many people asking me what I will do about clothing if I don’t know my newborn’s gender in advance.
-I’ve even sorted all the baby clothes I had for my firstborn into girly vs gender-neutral colours.
+I had so many people asking me what I would do about clothing if I didn’t know my newborn’s gender in advance.
+I even sorted all the baby clothes I had for my firstborn into girly vs gender-neutral colours before my youngest was born.
 We do it subconsciously, without even thinking about it.
 That doesn’t mean you need to run and ditch the pink and blue immediately, but it’s being mindful of the role colours play and how we as parents influence it.

 3. Let kids get creative (and avoid judgement)